-You can also view the full syntax and options of the subcommand by typing asadmin help createjvm-options at the command line.
+You can also view the full syntax and options of the subcommand in the create-jvm-options reference manual, or by typing asadmin help create-jvm-options at the command line.

 To List JVM Options

 Use the list-jvm-options subcommand in remote mode to list the existing JVM options.